Have a construction loan refinancing reviewed to save on interest

 How does the assignment of the land charge work?

-Can my old bank refuse the debt restructuring?
+Can my old bank refuse the refinancing?

-How long does refinancing take?
+How long does a debt restructuring take?

 Subscribe to our newsletter